Cognitive | Fluid Intelligence

 Cultural and test-format bias

 Many IQ test items require cultural knowledge, specific vocabulary, or familiarity with multiple-choice test formats.
 Verbal analogy and numerical reasoning tests in particular favor people whose education emphasized these domains.
-Truly culture-fair tests minimize language and rely on abstract patterns — which is why Raven's Matrices was designed as a culture-fair alternative.
+Truly culture-fair tests minimize language and rely on abstract patterns - Which is why Raven's Matrices was designed as a culture-fair alternative.

 3